 The accommodation is full board and welfare facilities such as a library, general shopping, hairdressing, chiropody, physiotherapy, visiting optician and dentist and personal laundry are provided.
 A communion service is held monthly.
-Musical entertainment is provided on a regular basis.
-A fulltime activity Co-Ordinator is also employed to deliver activities daily.
+Musical entertainment, Pantomines, Magicians & animal Therapy is provided on a regular basis.
+A fulltime activity Co-Ordinator & her team are also employed to deliver activities & outings In-House daily.